 Overview of Aims: In this application, we propose to develop phylogenomically-informed network inference approaches to LEARN regulatory networks in a data-poor target species (e.g. crop), based on information from several data-rich species.
-This Phlogenomic Network Inference (PNI) approach is analogous to the Robin Hood philosophy - "robbing/learning from the rich and giving to the poor" (Aim 1).
-Such inferred networks in the crop species may then be used to find “best” orthologs and “ortholog neighborhoods” in the networks, as above.
-A second application of network learning in our proposal, uses data from the target species (e.g. crop) to inform network discovery and testing in the model species.
-Here, the idea is to use expression data to identify ALL genes that may be associated with a trait in a target species (e.g. crop), find their ortholog in Arabidopsis, use networks in Arabidopsis to identify the best ortholog neighborhoods, and then to test their functionality using mutagenesis or over-expression in Arabidopsis (Aim 2).
-Finally, to drive discoveries based on network analysis across a wide range of plant species simultaneously, we will create a novel type of phylogenetic tree based on co-expression, that can be used to identify “ancestral” regulatory modules (e.g. common to several clades), as well as derived modules, that operate only in specific clades (Aim 3).
-This approach will identify the gene modules for which candidates in Arabidopsis would likely be more relevant.
-For example, a gene module conserved between dicots and monocots would be “translatable” from Arabidopsis (dicot) to corn (monocot).
-By contrast, network modules identified to be specific to a clade (e.g. legumes), would be better identified and tested in a model legume (e.g. Medicago truncatula).
-This “network phylogenomic” tool will be made available to the community to identify ancestral and derived network modules across any set of species of interest, to identify candidate gene modules for testing.
+This Phylogenomic Network Inference (PNI) approach is based on the Robin Hood philosophy - "robbing/learning from the rich and giving to the poor" (Aim 1).
+Such inferred networks in the data-poor species may then be used to find “best” orthologs and “ortholog neighborhoods” in the networks, as in the approches described above [Mutwil 2011, Plant Cell].
+A second application of network learning in our proposal, uses data from the target species (e.g. crop) to inform network discovery and testing in an associated model species.
+Here, the idea is to use expression data from a target species (e.g. crop) to identify ALL genes that may be associated with a trait, use networks in Arabidopsis to identify the best ortholog neighborhoods, and then to test their functionality using mutagenesis or over-expression in Arabidopsis, where such experiments are relatively easy (Aim 2).
+This approach should enhance the translatability of acquired knowledge from Arabidopsis to crop species.
+Finally, we will develop a user friendly pipeline called “X-Net”, that will enable plant biologists to perform multi-network analysis for any species of interest, keeping the networks up-to-date with respect to their data sources.
+The X-Net pipeline will enable researchers to combine correlation network data –either actual or inferred -- from a target (e.g. crop) species of interest with validated gene interaction data from data-rich species such as Arabidopsis and Rice (e.g. protein:protein, DNA:protein; miRNA-target data) to derive testable hypotheses.
+Interpreting the target crop species correlation network data in the context of validated interaction data in the data-rich models will also enhance the ability to transfer acquired knowledge from Arabidopsis to crops.
+(Aim 3).

+The novel features of our network phylogenomic approach to gene regulatory networks include an the use of data rich model species to infer networks in data poor crop species, the use of trait studies in crop species to identify good target genes in model species, and an ongoing data collection pipeline to construct multinetworks (i.e. networks having multiple edge types) as data sources change.
+This interplay among species will enhance transfer of knowledge between crops and models.

+[Dennis finds the rest here too redundant to the discussion of aims, so suggests deleting from here down]
-The novel features of our network phylogenomic approach to gene regulatory networks include:

-We use a machine learning approach in which data-rich species to train and infer networks in data-poor species (Aim 1).
+The Robin Hood approach to inferring networks in data-poor target (e.g. crop) species: We use a machine learning approach in which data-rich model species are used to train a regression model which then leads to inferred networks in data-poor crop species (Aim 1).
 We call this the Robin Hood Approach to network inference.
-This approach analyzes networks in multiple species simultaneously, not pair-wise (CoP) [Ogata et al 2010], Starnet [Jupiter et al 2009, BMC Bioinformatics] or post-hoc (PlanNet) [Mutwil et al 2011], as in the existing tools.
-In addition, the existing tools create networks from data rich species and compare them post-hoc.
-In our approach, we LEARN from data rich species and infer on data poor species- this Robin Hood approach to network inference will greatly expand the network approach across plant biodiversity.
+This inference approach learns network rules by analyzing multiple species simultaneously, not by comparing them post hoc as current programs do either pair-wise (CoP) [Ogata et al 2010], Starnet [Jupiter et al 2009, BMC Bioinformatics] or multispecies (PlanNet) [Mutwil et al 2011].
+The existing tools can also only create networks from data-rich species.
+In our approach, we LEARN from data rich species and infer on data poor species.
+Thus, this Robin Hood approach to network inference should greatly expand the network approach to hypothesis generation across plant biodiversity.